grooveng/uduX-android-v2/docs/FullGuide.md

 # Media player Architecture overview

 Mediaplayer follows the client/server architecture as [described in the "how to build an audio app" official documentation](https://developer.android.com/guide/topics/media-apps/audio-app/building-an-audio-app).

-Here's an architectural overview:
+NOTE: A large part of this documentation was adapted from UAMP Here's an architectural overview:

 ![Architecture overview diagram](images/3-architecture-overview.png "Architecture overview")